 Yes.
 Most heat pumps will have a 24 hour timer which allows you to program your heat pumps operation for the day.
 Mitsubishi Electric offers a 7 Day Controller which allows up to four settings per day.
 This means that you can plan your heat pump’s operation for an entire week!
 Ensuring you stay comfortable in your home without wasting both time and money.

 A heat pump should not be operated like a radiant heater.
-Cranking your heat pump up to 27°C is not going to make the room warm any faster.
-In fact, it will use a lot more energy as the heat pump struggles to calculate how many defrost cycles and how much energy is required to get to this temperature.
+Turning your heat pump up to 28°C will not make the room warm up any faster.
+In fact, it will use more energy as the heat pump attempts to absorb energy to achieve this unrealistic temperature.

 By setting the temperature to what is actually required, say 18-22°C in heating mode (a comfortable temperature during winter), the heat pump will respond in the most efficient way and will reach this quickly and continue to maintain it – without further adjustment.
 Using a timer to activate this temperature half an hour before you arrive home will mean you return to warm, cosy comfort.